Troubles with Techniques

 life.
 Various techniques may work better in some areas than others so adaptability is useful.

-physical body in a way that gives feedback.
-The effectiveness of any technique depends on it being
+read your physical body in a way that gives feedback.
+The effectiveness of any technique depends on it

-able to convince your own subconscious mind, Ku, that the change is beneficial.
-Significant repitition
+being able to convince your own subconscious mind, Ku, that the change is beneficial.
+Significant

-is usually involved because it has to hold your focus on the goal and the benefits long enough for the
+repetition is usually involved because it has to hold your focus on the goal and the benefits long

 Some people still get frustrated that the techniques aren’t working fast enough, dismissing the real